sdp-tech/Visualization/README.md

 > added a filter clear button (using Select2, ionRangeSlider module)
 > Search Control added ** let marker open its own popup when searched **
 > added an Easybutton to get back to the initial setView
+> let optgroup be selectable so that user can selet/ unselect all according options by clicking the optgroup title

 ### Tech